JUUL Litigation and Regulatory Updates

 • Class action in federal court involving more than three thousand plaintiffs.

-In June 2022, the FDA entered a “marketing denial order” for the JUUL device and specific types of JUULpods in the United States, banning the distribution and sale of the products (but not possession) in the U.S. The FDA determined there was insufficient evidence related to the toxic effects of the products to justify their use, although the FDA also noted a lack of specific information showing them to be an “immediate hazard.”
-Shortly thereafter, a federal appellate court and then the FDA itself stayed enforcement of this marketing denial order pending additional, ongoing review.
+In June 2022, the FDA entered a “marketing denial order” for the JUUL device and specific types of JUULpods in the United States, banning the distribution and sale of the products (but not possession) in the U.S. The FDA determined insufficient evidence related to the toxic effects of the products to justify their use.
+However, the FDA also noted a lack of specific information showing them as an “immediate hazard.”
+Shortly after that, a federal appellate court and then the FDA itself stayed enforcement of this marketing denial order pending additional, ongoing review.
 While this review continues, if the marketing denial order is eventually allowed to go into effect, it would essentially put JUUL out of business in the United States.

 Class Action JUUL Litigation Moves Forward in California Federal Court

-Beyond these actions by state governments and the FDA, JUUL has also been facing a “multi-district litigation” (MDL) class action that consolidates some 3,600 lawsuits into one matter in the U.S. District Court for the Northern District of California.
-This court, headquartered in San Francisco, was selected as the venue for this class action that brings together thousands of separate claims against JUUL filed by individuals and entities such as school districts and local governments.
+Beyond these actions by state governments and the FDA, JUUL has also faced a “multi-district litigation” (MDL) class action consolidating 3,600 lawsuits into one matter in the U.S. District Court for the Northern District of California.
+This court, headquartered in Francisco, was selected as the venue for this class action that brings together thousands of separate claims against JUUL filed by individuals and entities such as school districts and local governments.

-An important step in any class action such as this is the certification of the classes of plaintiffs involved in the matter.
-These “classes” identify groupings of plaintiffs who share common factors, and who can therefore proceed forward as a group rather than as individuals.
-The judge overseeing this matter certified four classes in June 2022:
+An essential step in any class action such as this is the certification of the classes of plaintiffs involved in the matter.
+These “classes” identify groups of plaintiffs who share common factors and can proceed forward as a group rather than as individuals.
+The judge overseeing this matter certified for classes in June 2022:

 • A “Nationwide Class” including anyone in the United States who purchased JUUL products.

-• A “Nationwide Youth Class” of those purchasers who were under 18 years of age.
+• A “Nationwide Youth Class” of purchasers under 18 years of age.

 • A “California Class” of those who purchased JUUL products in California.